 Dr. Liz Tovar was named Executive Officer and Associate Vice President of the Division of Diversity, Equity, and Inclusion on February 1, 2021.
 The position reports to the president and provost and will serve on the President’s Cabinet.
 Tovar has served as interim associate vice president for diversity, equity, and inclusion since August 2020.
 The dual report to the provost and president will ensure a direct connection to the university’s academic mission.

-In her permanent role, Tovar will oversee the Division of Diversity, Equity, and Inclusion while also serving as associate athletics director overseeing Student-Athlete Academic Services and continuing her role as a member of the UI Athletics senior management team.
+In her permanent role, Tovar will oversee the Division of Diversity, Equity, and Inclusion while also serving as a senior associate athletics director overseeing Student-Athlete Academic Services and continuing her role as a member of the UI Athletics senior management team.
 The Division of Diversity, Equity, and Inclusion is comprised of the Office or Equal Opportunity and Diversity (EOD), the Center for Diversity & Enrichment (CDE) and Diversity Resources (DR).

 “I am honored to lead and be a part of such important work and important change on our campus,” says Tovar.
 “I look forward to continuing to break down silos and to build relationships across the entire university.”

 Upon taking the full-time position, Dr. Tovar launched the universities’ “Journey to Unity,” a messaging initiative to increase listening, discussion, and DEI storytelling.
 Tovar also began listening to the campus community.
 Over six weeks, Dr. Tovar held 12 hour-long listening sessions with over 80 students, faculty, and staff members to gauge the university’s current climate.
 Six themes consistently surfaced from these sessions and have become areas of action for the coming year:

 • Increase our ability to listen, tell our stories and communicate